Testimony of the Day

 I’m not one to watch a lot of TVs, but I do love cooking shows!
 My favorite one is MasterChef!
 They made eclairs on this show which inspired me to create a “healthified” eclair, but I also watch a show called the Best American Baking Competition.
 The contestants on this show also had to make Eclairs.
 One of the judges claimed the contestant had too much filling in the eclair!
 WHAT?
 Craig and I looked at each other and laughed!
 That is NEVER a bad thing as you can clearly see by Micah’s expression and the filling dripping down his face!

-- 3 oz cream cheese (softened) OMIT IF DAIRY ALLERGY and add reserved yolks
+- 3 ounce cream cheese softened OMIT IF DAIRY ALLERGY and add reserved yolks

-- 4 TBS Swerve or 1 tsp stevia glycerite
+- 4 tablespoons Natural Sweetener or 1 tsp stevia glycerite

 - 6 large egg yolks

-- 2 THE GOOD CHOCOLATE bars, chopped fine
+- 2 whole THE GOOD CHOCOLATE bars chopped fine

-- 10 TBS heavy cream or coconut milk
+- 10 tablespoons heavy cream or coconut milk

 - Preheat oven to 300 degrees F.